DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-06-10-adding-a-school-when-javascript-is-unavailable.md

 Without JavaScript, when the user continues, we show:

 - the number of results and the search term in the heading - for example, “7 results found for ‘challoner’”
-- a way to change the search if the school they are looking for is not listed or if there are too many results
+- a way to change the search if the school they are looking for is not listed, or if there are too many results
 - a list of radio options matching their search query - we limit this list to 15 items

-We use data provided by [Get information about schools (GIAS)](https://www.get-information-schools.service.gov.uk/).
+We use data provided by [Get Information about Schools (GIAS)](https://www.get-information-schools.service.gov.uk/).

 We display the name, town and postcode for each school, university or college in the list.
 This allows users to choose from similarly named locations correctly.